 Let’s look at the Winter season, for example, from the image below.
 From the chart you can see that a Winter that flows into a summer is a Cool Winter; into an Autumn is Deep Winter; into a Spring is Clear Winter.

 Where the seasons overlap, you will find some shared colors.
 The Clear Spring and Clear Winter will share some colors like Emerald Green and black (the only Spring that could handle black, though a black brown would be a better choice).
 The Cool Winter and Cool Summer will share colors like Violet and Deep Rose.

 I like this chart because it shows why someone, as an example, who is a Soft Summer might look good in an olive color (traditionally an Autumn color), because they are a blend of Summer and Autumn.
 Some of those ‘traditional’ autumn colors might pop up the Soft Summer.
 The same goes for all the seasons.

 Notice that where seasons blend, you will find the colors to be more neutral than strictly warm or cool.
-Unless your dominant characteristic is You need to look for the 6 dominant characteristics first: Light, Dark, Warm, Cool, Soft, Clear.
+You need to look for the 6 dominant characteristics first: Light, Dark, Warm, Cool, Soft, Clear.
 Then when you figure out the secondary characteristic, you will find your season.

 Incidently, the first part of this method of finding one's dominant characteristic is called the "Tonal Method".
 In that system, the 6 dominant traits - light, dark, warm, cool, soft, clear - are what people look for when they are doing an analysis.
 Only these traits.